jkaivo/array/README.md

 ## STDOUT

-A definition of a C array of type `unsigned char` and unspecified length, with members initialized to the bytes of the input file.
+A definition of a C array of type qualified `char` and unspecified length, with members initialized to the bytes of the input file.
 Each array is named with the name of the input file, except all non alphanumeric characters (as identified by the function `isalnum()`) are translated to `_`.
 If the input